AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 degraded depending on the complexity of the content and the number of fixtures patched.
 A warning will be shown in the processing load section of the TitanNet overview.

-If a show file is loaded into a console with a lower number of licenced outputs, the lowest-numbered lines will be output.
+If a show file is loaded into a console with a lower number of licensed outputs, the lowest-numbered lines will be output.
 All patch and programming information will be retained for other lines but no control data will be output.

 ## Default output settings